Hybrid Annual Meeting 2021

 „Can AI do futurology?“

-The general meeting 2020 took place this year on September 18th – due to the well-known circumstances as a virtual conference.
-Among other things, the new Board was elected.
-The new board consists of Bernhard Albert, Edgar Göll, Elmar Schüll, Dhenya Schwarz, Birgit Weimert, Andreas Weßner and Axel Zweck.
+The 2020 General Meeting was held on September 18 of that year – as a virtual conference due to the circumstances known to all.
+There, among other things, the new Board was elected.
+It consists of Bernhard Albert, Edgar Göll, Elmar Schüll, Dhenya Schwarz, Birgit Weimert, Andreas Weßner and Axel Zweck

 Virtual working group meeting